Welcome to today's edition of the Rush 24-7 podcast.

 I never heard of the people.

-Like uh I don't know, well, like like the octa mom.
+Like, I don't know, like the Octomom.

-She's the first to come start.
+She's the first one who comes to me.

 And they were parading me around, as people are wont to do.

-Well, I had a brief, I had just a hint of it here.
+I had a brief, I had just a hint of it here.

-At The same time there was a Matisse exhibit at one of the museums in Manhattan.
+At the same time, there was a Matisse exhibit at one of the museums in Manhattan.

 So I said, what's Matisse?